DeloitteDigitalUK/frontend-playbook/README.md

-# Deloitte Digital Frontend Playbook
+# Deloitte Digital Front-end Playbook

 Hello and welcome!
 This is our playbook.
 It's filled with things we've learned based on our own experience and study of others'.